CUBRID/cubrid-manual/en/sql/function/condition_fn.rst

 .. note::

-    In CUBRID 2008 R4.x or lower versions, to execute string comparison operation for data entered in the multibyte charset environment such as UTF-8, the parameter setting (**single_byte_compare** = yes) which compares strings by 1 byte should be added to the **cubrid.conf** file for a successful search result.
-However, the versions after CUBRID 2008 R4.x support Unicode charset so the **single_byte_compare** parameter is no longer used.
+    *   To execute string comparison operation for data entered in the multibyte charset environment such as UTF-8, the parameter setting (**single_byte_compare** = yes) which compares strings by 1 byte should be added to the **cubrid.conf** file for a successful search result.

+    *   Versions after CUBRID 9.0 support Unicode charset, so the **single_byte_compare** parameter is no longer used.

 .. code-block:: sql